-A steering file can be provided in addition to the embedded symbol method.
+You can provide a steering file in addition to the embedded symbol method.
 If you choose to do this then your script file must match your embedded symbols and use the Backus-Naur Form (BNF) notation:

 '''

 version_definition ::=

 version_name "{" symbol_association "}" [depend_version] ";"

+symbol_association ::=

+"local:" | "global:" | symbol_name ";"

 '''

-The version_name is a string containing the name of the version. depend_version is a string containing the name of a version that this version_name depends on.
-This version must have already been defined in the script file.
-Version names are not significant, but it helps to choose readable names, for example:
+- version name is a string containing the name of the version. - depend_version is a string containing the name of a version that this version_name depends on.
+This version must have already been defined in the script file. - "local:" indicates that all subsequent symbol_names in this version definition are local to the shared object and are not versioned. - "global:" indicates that all subsequent symbol names belong to this version definition.